Marty Carr

 Martha Carr (born December 15, 1972) is a politician in Ontario, Canada.
 She is the city councillor for Alta Vista Ward on Ottawa City Council.

 Background

 Carr was born in 1972 to parents Russell and Susan, and grew up in Prince Edward County.
 In grade 5, she moved to Edmonton and would attend the University of Alberta, where she received a Bachelor's in French.
 She then attended Université Laval where she received a Master's in Linguistics in French.
 While a student at Laval, she met her husband Christian.
 She moved to Ottawa in 1999, settling in the Alta Vista area in 2004.

 Prior to being elected, Carr was a director in the Department of Justice.
 She also served the president of the Alta Vista Community Association for almost four years.
 Carr previously worked for the Canada Border Services Agency.

 Politics

+In 2018, Carr unsuccessfully ran for the role of Ottawa-Carleton District School Board trustee in Ward 6.
+She placed second with 4,216 votes (34.60%) behind incumbent Chris Ellis.

-Carr was elected on a platform of road repairs, keeping community facilities up-to-date, fixing transit routes, improving active transportation connectivity and roads, and boosting the ward's tree canopy.
+In the 2022 Ottawa City Council election, Carr was elected on a platform of road repairs, keeping community facilities up-to-date, fixing transit routes, improving active transportation connectivity and roads, and boosting the ward's tree canopy.

+During her term as city councillor, Carr has publicly advocated for the municipal government to address homelessness and food insecurity.